About this listing

-This is an opportunity to have an authentic Costa Rican experience: Eat typical food, see wildlife and farms before commercialization changes them and most importantly, experience the local people's kindness that defines Costa Rica.
+This is an opportunity to have an authentic Costa Rican experience: Eat typical food (especially at my Tia Lidia's restaurant: Cevichera Flores), see wildlife and farms before commercialization changes them and most importantly, experience the local people's kindness that defines Costa Rica.

 This is an opportunity to have an authentic Costa Rican experience.
 Eat typical food, eat at the restaurants only the locals know about, see wild life and traditional farms before commercialization changes them forever.
 You'll have opportunities to visit local farms, my parent's organic shade grown coffee plantation in the mountains of San Ramon, and simply experience the natural beauty, delicious food, and most importantly, the local people's kindness that defines Costa Rica.

-My family owns a property with two houses that is located in almost the exact center of Costa Rica, only 15 minutes away from Juan Santa Maria International Airport.
+My family owns a property with two houses and a restaurant that is located in almost the exact center of Costa Rica, only 15 minutes away from Juan Santa Maria International Airport.
 My Tia Lidia and her family live in one house, and the other has 3 bedrooms available for rent.

 Bedroom #1: https://www.airbnb.com/rooms/927879